fabriceT/openbox-menu/README.md

    CFLAGS+=-DWITH_ICONS

-If errors occur while compiling, remove gtk+-2.0 from lines above the one you have previously commented.
+If errors occur while compiling, remove gtk+-2.0 from lines above the one previously commented.

 ## SVG support

-Openbox can displays SVG icons since version 3.5.1.
-SVG support in openbox-menu has to be activated in Makefile by decommenting the following line
+Openbox can display SVG icons since version 3.5.1.
+SVG support in openbox-menu has to be activated in Makefile by uncommenting the following line

    CFLAGS+=-DWITH_SVG

-It will be activated by default in the future.
+SVG suport will be activated by default in the future.

+# Settings

+## Default menu file

+If no menu file specified in the command line, openbox-menu will use "applications.menu" as default menu filename.
+If $XDG_MENU_PREFIX is set, openbox-menu uses its content to prefix "applications.menu".

+## User menu file

+Openbox-menu looks up for a valid menu file in /etc/xdg/menus directory.
+In order to make it looks up somewhere else, set up the $XDG_CONFIG_DIRS variable (don't suffix pathnames with "menus", it's automatically added).